How to Rent Your First Apartment? A Foolproof Guide to Renting Your First Home

 Tips for Renting Your First Apartment

-- When establishing your budget, do not miss anything.
-Take into account not only the rent but keep in mind the utilities, groceries, car payments, etc. You might want to ask your more experienced friend or a family member for advice.
+When establishing your budget, do not miss anything.
+Take into account not only the rent but keep in mind the utilities, groceries, car payments, etc. You might want to ask a more experienced friend or family member for advice.
 Keep some extra cash on hand in case something unexpected occurs.

-- When moving in with a roommate, make a roommate agreement.
+When moving in with a roommate, make a roommate agreement.
 Make your own or use a template.
 Write down everything and sign the paper.
-This might seem too formal, but this will prevent conflicts and misunderstanding later.
+This might seem too formal, but this will prevent possible conflicts and misunderstandings later.